FAQ: APS Indigenous graduate program

 What are the eligibility requirements?

-To be eligible for consideration through this Program, there are two main eligibility requirements:
+To be eligible for consideration through the Graduate Program, there are two main eligibility requirements:

-- You must be graduating or have graduated* from a recognised Australian university institution with, at minimum, an undergraduate degree by February 2014
+- You must be graduating or have graduated from a recognised Australian university institution with, at minimum, an undergraduate degree between March 2010 and January 2015.

 Acceptable evidence includes:

 - A letter signed by the Chairperson of an incorporated Indigenous organisation confirming that you are recognised as an Aboriginal and/or Torres Strait Islander person, or

 - A confirmation of Aboriginal and/or Torres Strait Islander descent form executed by an Indigenous organisation

 If you have applied for your Confirmation of Aboriginal and/or Torres Strait Islander heritage and will not receive it before the application closing date, you will need to submit interim evidence.
 This includes: